-- 19. The Act2 requires the PCC to act in the public interest when considering an allegation about a registrant's fitness to practise.
-In fulfilling this duty, the PCC should have regard to the following three objectives: - a.
-To protect, promote and maintain the health, safety and well-being of the public; - b.
-To promote and maintain public confidence in the profession of osteopathy; - c.
-To promote and maintain proper professional standards and conduct for members of that profession. - 20.
-It should be noted that the above list is not intended to prevent the PCC from taking other factors into account, such as the public interest in a fair hearing and in the expeditious disposal of the case. - 21.
+- Expert evidence received subsequent to the Investigating Committee's referral made it impossible to prove the material or significant part of the complaint. - persistent non-engagement of the complainant and where all reasonable steps had been taken to secure the complainant's attendance at the hearing where their evidence is a critical part of the case against the registrant. - 31.
+It should be noted that the above list is not intended to prevent the PCC from taking other factors into account, such as the public interest in a fair hearing and in the efficient disposal of the case.
 The PCC should therefore give appropriate weight to the wider public interest.
 In doing so, the PCC should bear in mind that, if it is not in the public interest to proceed, then to do so would be disproportionate, bearing in mind the exceptional circumstances of the case.
 The PCC should balance this against the interests of the complainant and the public interest in the case being fully and properly considered at a substantive hearing before the PCC.